unifiedtheories/unifiedtheories.github.io/pages/instructions.md

 # Instructional Design
  <br>

-## Instrucitonal Manual - SPROUT Aquaponic Sensor Control and Monitoring System
+## Manual - SPROUT Aquaponic Sensor Control and Monitoring System
 [PDF][sprout]
 In this project, a classmate and I produced an instruction manual for a group of fellow student engineers who created an automated monitoring system for an aquaponics garden.
 <details>